← Back to Skills / Marketplace / terminal

 01 · The Vibe

-The command line never went away — it just moved.
-Terminal design takes the visual vocabulary of the shell and makes it a design system: the prompt character, the blinking cursor, the command-response pattern, the monospace type that knows it's monospace and leans into it.
-But this isn't a developer tool in disguise — it's a design philosophy.
+Terminal design takes the visual vocabulary of the shell — the prompt character, the blinking cursor, the command-response pattern, the monospace type that knows it's monospace and leans into it — and makes it a complete design philosophy.
 Apps built with Terminal style look like they were designed by someone who deeply understood what made early computer interfaces beautiful and then rebuilt that understanding for the modern web.
 Structured, honest, and strangely timeless.

 ● Looks Like